Stochastic-Batman/CRUSHgebra/README.md

 Run the scripts in this order:
 1. `preprocessing.py` includes... well, downloading and preprocessing the data.
 It uses `CrushSet` as a custom `DataSet`.
 2. `train.py` for training the model.
 It uses a custom `TwoRabbitsHunter(nn.Module)` to train the model, which has a 2-layer shared body plus two small MLPs - one for regression and one for classification.
+Running this script will save the trained model at `tmp/TwoRabbitsHunter.pth`
+3. `evaluation.py` is optional, bu recommended for evaluation & analysis.